-Salt Water Pool FAQs & Maintenance For Ocean & Monmouth County NJ Properties
+Salt Water Pool Build Maintenance And FAQs For Ocean County NJ Monmouth County NJ

 Swimming in a mild saline solution is much like taking a shower in soft water.
 Generally, when people swim in a traditional chlorine pool (a pool with no saltwater in it) they feel like their skin dries quicker upon exiting the pool.
 They may feel and/or see a whitish residual, chlorine flaking, on the skin.
 In a salt-water pool (one with a chlorine generator) the water feels smooth, your skin feels smooth and many people feel more refreshed.